flashwing-04/showtime-website-project-archive/content/ws20/bachelor/b3-a-spirit-tale/_index.md

 The **A Spirit Tale** team benefits from a wide diversity across categories, such as semester, age and culture.
 For this project, we all came together and poured our passion for games and VR into it.

-At the very beginning each of us stated what kind of tasks they were interested in working on, which we then used as a guideline, while distributing our tasks.
+At the very beginning, each of us stated what kind of tasks they were interested in working on, which we then used as a guideline, while distributing our tasks.
 Bartholomäus, Marie and Pauline mainly worked on **game programming**, while Juri, Nima and Nuri focused on **game design/art**.
 And finally we are all very thankful to our supervisor Prof. Strippgen for his support, fresh ideas and regular feedback.